roman-bushuiev/RNACapPredictor/README.md

 df_res = predict_cap(df_train, df_test, show_true_cap=True)
 ```

 Here, `df_test` object is a pandas dataframe containing fingerprints computed in the previous step.
+Please note that the algorithm can process multiple experiments and expects combinations of reverse transcriptases (RTs) for each experiment.
+Therefore, `df_test` should additionally contain `experiment` and `RT` columns.
 For detailed examples, refer to the `notebooks` folder.

 ## 3. Deconvolution